seungecon/seungecon.github.io/_pages/research.md

 **A New Indeterminacy with Fluctuations in Volatility and Risk Premium (with Marc Dordal i Carreras)**

-  *In progress, 2023* Preliminary slides available on request

 **Do Cost of Living Shocks Pass Through into Wages? (with Justin Bloesch and Jake Weber)**

-  *In progress, 2023* Preliminary slides available on request

 **Risky Growth with Short-Term Debt (with Artur Doshchyn)**

-  *In progress, 2023* Preliminary slides available on request

 **Empirical Estimation of Bond Market Segmentation (with Marc Dordal i Carreras and Anna Carruthers)**

-  *In progress, 2023*

 **Optimal Contracts in the Presence of Risk-Prudence (with Jin Yong Jung)**

-  *In progress, 2022*  Slides available on request